RDel-Medico/Wolfenstein/README.md

 ### Help

 * The generation of the map is totally random (maybe i will implement a proper maze generator in a later update), so it's common to be in weird situation when you appear such as being in a 1 by 1 room, don't hesitate to go in the 2D representation (the key to do that is shown on screen).
-And reload the programm if you are stuck.
+And/or reload the map (the key is also shown on screen).

 ## Authors